lumen-cms/lumen-cms/README.md

 # Lumen CMS
 #### NodeJS | Vue 2.x | NuxtJs | Vuetify | GraphQl - graph.cool

+## Attention
+Due to the shutdown of Graphcool BaaS service this project sadly is coming to an end.
+I started with a different approach - feel free to contact me if you are interested in checking it out.

 ## Motivation
 This project aims to combine very popular open-source projects and a solid managed backend service of graph.cool.
 It is API-Driven and extendable with graphql schema definition.
 Due to the nature of NuxtJs and the powerful modularization concept it extends your NuxtJs project with a fully-featured CMS.
 As a component framework Vuetify is included and brings Google Material Design specification out of the box.
 It offers best practices for SEO combined with a lot of performance optimization for the website render process.